Estimated Read Time: 5 Minutes

-According to an October 2012 Pew Research Center publication, half of all U.S. adults have a mobile connection to the web through a smart phone or tablet.
+According to an October 2012 Pew Research Center publication, half of all U.S. adults have a mobile connection to the web through a smartphone or tablet.
 ComScore reported a few months earlier that 1 in every 10 tablet users tends to view video content on their devices almost daily.

 YouTube is the third largest website in the world with over 800 unique visitors and 4 billion viewing hours consumed each month (YouTube Press Statistics).

-Videos can be a very effective way to promote your business because they have such broad appeal, and because they are now relatively inexpensive to make, host and distribute in our highly connected society.
+Videos can be a very effective way to promote your business because they have such broad appeal and because they are now relatively inexpensive to make, host and distribute in our highly connected society.

-How does a small business owner get his or her video out in front of its intended audience without having to resort to pay-per-click or some other form of paid advertising?
+So how does a small business owner get his or her video out in front of its intended audience without having to resort to pay-per-click or some other form of paid advertising?
 What can a small business owner do on his or her own to position their video at or near the top of search engine results?

 The video optimization process is laid out below in three steps.
 It assumes you have already created your video.

 Step 1: Research